 ES 565 Landscape Evolution: Tectonics, Surface Processes, and Climate

-Prereq: CAS ES 107; or consent of instructor.
-CAS ES 305 is also recommended.
+Undergraduate Prerequisites: ES 107, or consent of instructor.
+ES 305 is also recommended.

 An introduction to processes that shape landscapes in areas of active deformation, and the tools used to quantity rates of deformation, erosion, and exhumation.
 Draws upon techniques and processes from tectonics, geomorphology, sedimentology, geochronology, and GIS.

 Undergraduate Prerequisites: CH 101 or CH 171 and ES 371, or equivalent; or consent of instructor.

 Fundamentals of water chemistry as applied to the evolution of surface, soil, and ground waters.
 Emphasis is on chemical equilibrium and kinetics, pH as a master variable, carbonate chemistry, mineral solubility, aqueous complexes, ion exchange, redox, and weathering reactions.